tomgo-bz/sql-data-warehouse-project/README.md

 ## About Me

 Hi!
 I'm **Tom Gomez**, I'm a business analyst that's striving to progress his skills through skill-based projects.
-This project is based off the SQL Datawarehouse project from the YouTuber **Data with Baraa**.
+This project is based off the SQL Data Warehouse project from the YouTuber **Data with Baraa**.